Categories

 2. Describe the Product

-A full description of the final product should have the following elements in order for the HACCP team to identify hazards in creating the product:
+A full description of the final product should have the following elements for the HACCP team to identify hazards in creating the product:

 • Ingredients, and their characteristics;